How to make homemade natural magnesium oil and why you may need the many benefits of magnesium!

 I have tried this and I really like it, I find that it works very well and it is actually pretty tasty, unlike some other powdered supplements out there.

-If you prefer to take your supplements in pill form you can also try this magnesium supplement from Doctor’s Best that utilizes magnesium glycinate for bone and cardiovascular health.
+If you prefer to take your supplements in pill form you can also try a magnesium supplement that utilizes magnesium glycinate for bone and cardiovascular health.

 Magnesium oil/lotion